 Alimony may be determined ahead of a divorce by a prenuptial or postnuptial agreement.
 In general, a divorce judge cannot change the terms of these contracts and may uphold an agreement for spousal support barring any extreme changes in circumstances.

-What Types of Alimony are Available in Maryland?
+What Types of Spousal Support are Available in Maryland?

 Alimony Pendente Lite